seracio/apollo-client-helper/README.md

 # apollo-client-helper

-A tiny helper we use above [apollo-client](https://github.com/apollographql/apollo-client)
+A tiny helper we use on top of [apollo-client](https://github.com/apollographql/apollo-client)

 ## Usage